OrestisStefanou/OrestisStefanou.github.io/_posts/2024-01-08-Stock-Price-Prediction.md

 |------|-----------|-----------|-----------|--------|
 |      |           |           |           |        |

 In our case the target is binary value 0/1 with 0 meaning that the stock price will be lower six months from now and 1 meaning higher.
+In the dataset we have multiple rows with the same symbol each with different dates.
+The date column is used to split the dataset to train and test set and then it's dropped.
 The features that we will use are the ones below.
 - Date (This will only be used to split our dataset in training and test set)
 - Stock Sector
 - Interest Rate